SoftwareAG/c8y-docs/content/datahub/refining-offload-bundle/sources-and-spaces.md

 ### Job history

-The **Job History** tab on top of the screen displays jobs/queries you have executed.
+The **Job History** tab at the top of the screen displays jobs/queries you have executed.
 It allows you to view details of a job by clicking on the particular job and offers filter capabilities (time range, job status, query type, and queue).
 The **Profile** view inside the job detail view is very useful to investigate optimization potentials in your queries.

 > **Info:** The job history only contains queries that you actively run; the jobs related to the data extraction are hidden.